-CASA of Maury County, Inc
+CASA of Maury County, Inc.

-CASA Advocate Coordinator
+Lead Advocate Coordinator

-CASA of Maury County, Inc
+CASA of Maury County, Inc.

-The Advocate Coordinator is hired by the Executive Director of CASA of Maury County, Inc. The Advocate Coordinator reports directly to the Executive Director who is responsible for the Advocate Coordinator’s performance evaluations.
+The Advocate Coordinator is hired by the Executive Director of CASA of Maury County, Inc. The Lead Advocate Coordinator reports directly to the Executive Director who is responsible for all the Advocate Coordinator’s performance evaluations.

 Essential Job Functions